microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/isolatedModules.md

 function fn() {}
 ```

-This restriction doesn't apply to `.d.ts` files
+This restriction doesn't apply to `.d.ts` files.

 #### References to `const enum` members